jangler/oracles-randomizer/README.md

 A: Yes, although linked support has not been extensively tested, and linked elements of the games are not randomized.
 Animal companion is still determined by the seed, not by the linked file.
+Multiworld linked games are not supported.

 ## Thanks to: